-Complex questions arise about the social-scientific utility of notions of civilization, but they cannot be considered in this paper.
-It is perhaps best to think less in terms of civilizations and more about civilizing processes - the processes by which different peoples, and not only the Europeans, came to regard their practices as civilized and to regard others as embodying the barbarism they thought they had left behind.
-Major studies of how Europeans came to think of themselves as civilized can be found in the sociological literature.[xi]
-Their importance for students of international society has been discussed in recent work.[xii]
-But too little is known in the West about non-European civilizing processes, and about their impact on European civilization over the last few centuries.[xiii]
-Related problems arise in connection with what are sometimes dismissed as "pre-modern" responses to Western "modernity".
-They need to be understood not as a revolt against the West by peoples who have supposedly failed to adapt to modernity but, more sympathetically, as diverse responses to profound economic, political and cultural dislocations - and reactions to the complex interweaving of Western and non-Western influences - that are part of the legacy of Western imperialism.[xiv]
+Complex questions arise about the social-scientific utility of notions of civilisation, but they cannot be considered in this chapter.
+It is perhaps best to think less in terms of civilisations and more about civilising processes - the processes by which different peoples, and not only the Europeans, came to regard their practices as civilised and to regard others as embodying the barbarism they thought they had left behind.
+Major studies of how Europeans came to think of themselves as civilised can be found in the sociological literature.^[50] Their importance for students of international society has been discussed in recent work.^[50] But too little is known in the West about non-European civilising processes, and about their impact on European civilisation over the last few centuries.^[50] Related problems arise in connection with what are sometimes dismissed as 'pre-modern' responses to Western 'modernity'.
+They need to be understood not as a revolt against the West by peoples who have supposedly failed to adapt to modernity but, more sympathetically, as diverse responses to profound economic, political and cultural dislocations - and reactions to the complex interweaving of Western and non-Western influences - that are part of the legacy of Western imperialism.^[50]

-Such inquiries will become ever more important as new centers of power develop outside the West.
-The idea of civilization may have lost its importance as a binding force in international society, but understanding different, but interwoven civilizing processes, is critical for promoting mutual respect and trust between the diverse peoples that have been forced together over the last few centuries, and whom comprise international society today.
+Such inquiries will become ever more important as new centres of power develop outside the West.
+The idea of civilisation may have lost its importance as a binding force in international society, but understanding different, but interwoven civilising processes, is critical for promoting mutual respect and trust between the diverse peoples that have been forced together over the last few centuries, and who comprise international society today.